 It seems silly to write this recipe out because it’s so simple.
 You only need three ingredients to make this smoky cheese dip recipe, but I’ve included some variations below.

 - Shredded beef.
-I used shredded beef from a chuck roast I made the day before.
+I used shredded beef from an easy chuck roast I had made the day before.
 It added a rich, savory flavor while transforming the meat into something completely different.
 It also adds amazing texture!
 Use any meat you want.
-Cooked sausage is delish!
+Cooked sausage is delish, too.

 - Queso.
 Store-bought queso makes this quick and easy.
 The brand I buy has clean ingredients and tastes great.
 I suggest reading labels because some of them have a very long list of questionable and unnecessary ingredients, while others have ingredients similar to what you’d use if you made it from scratch.